SAP/fsm-shell/docs/events.md

 - ### GET_PERMISSIONS

   With this event you can get permission objects.
-You can find the available permission object types in the FSM admin page in "User Groups -> select an item -> Permissions -> Object Type".
+You can find the available permission object types in the SAP Field Service and Asset Management Admin app in "User Groups -> select an item -> Permissions -> Object Type".
 [Here](https://help.sap.com/viewer/fsm_admin/Cloud/en-US/permissions-objects.html) you can also find more information about the permission objects.

 <!-- tabs:start -->